WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Abstract

 \section{Abstract}

-The advancement of audio-language (AL) multimodal learning tasks has been significant in recent years.
-However, researchers face challenges due to the costly and time-consuming collection process of existing audio-language datasets, which are limited in size.
+The advancement of audio-language (AL) multimodal learning tasks has been significant in recent years, yet the limited size of existing audio-language datasets poses challenges for researchers due to the costly and time-consuming collection process.
 To address this data scarcity issue, we introduce \textit{WavCaps}, the first large-scale weakly-labelled audio captioning dataset, comprising approximately 400k audio clips with paired captions.
 We sourced audio clips and their raw descriptions from web sources and a sound event detection dataset.
 However, the online-harvested raw descriptions are highly noisy and unsuitable for direct use in tasks such as automated audio captioning.
 To overcome this issue, we propose a three-stage processing pipeline for filtering noisy data and generating high-quality captions, where ChatGPT, a large language model, is leveraged to filter and transform raw descriptions automatically.
 We conduct a comprehensive analysis of the characteristics of WavCaps dataset and evaluate it on multiple downstream audio-language multimodal learning tasks.
 The systems trained on WavCaps outperform previous state-of-the-art (SOTA) models by a significant margin.
-Our aspiration is for the WavCaps dataset we have proposed to facilitate research in audio-language multimodal learning and demonstrate the potential of utilizing ChatGPT to enhance academic research.
+Our aspiration is for the WavCaps dataset we have proposed to facilitate research in audio-language multimodal learning and demonstrate the potential of utilizing large language models (LLMs) to enhance academic research.
 Our dataset and codes are available at \url{https://github.com/XinhaoMei/WavCaps}.